truenas/middleware/src/gui/documentation/adding_a_viewer.md

     var formatData = require("../../data/middleware-keys/services-display.json")[0];

 ```
+>*To make this follow the workflow little bit better I will prefer if the data displaying part was following the previous paragraphs.
+Dynamic Routing and Filteres/Groups are important, but maybe too distracting in this moment.
+First I want to see the data somehow and afterwards worry abour routing and organizing them.*
 ## Dynamic Routing
 Because the FreeNAS 10 GUI uses client-side routing, the page is never refreshed or changed during a session.
 One of the interesting effects of this is the ability to use client-side routing - meaning that as the visible React components are changed or selected, the route in the browser bar changes to reflect that.